Coqueiro/trails-fc-simulator/README.md

 2. **Prioritize Wisely**: Use prioritized quartz to favor specific setups without over-constraining the search
 3. **Check Total Arts**: Builds are sorted by total arts unlocked - sometimes a build unlocks bonus arts you didn't request!
 4. **Use Cache**: The cache speeds up repeated searches with the same parameters
+5. **Enable Parallel Processing**: For large searches (many quartz/arts), enable parallel processing in settings for significant speedup
-5. **Experiment**: Try different desired arts combinations to discover unexpected synergies
+6. **Experiment**: Try different desired arts combinations to discover unexpected synergies

 ## Troubleshooting